burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 This mechanism is called an Argument-dependent lookup (ADL).
 It's useful, for example, when calling some overridden operator on your type in a situation where you decide to define an operator in the namespace your type is in.

 Some nuances I've come across: [https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c](https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c)
-Various nuances of working with namespaces are covered in the appendix [1] B.10, page 924
+Various nuances of working with namespaces are covered in ([1] B.10, page 924).

 2. A locally declared name and a name declared with a `using` directive hide a non-local declaration.